joshualamiy/physics-informed-neural-network/README.md

 ## Running it

-Open `PhysicsModel.ipynb` in Google Colab or Jupyter with `train.csv` in the same directory, then run all cells top to bottom.
+Open `PhysicsModel_2.ipynb` in Google Colab or Jupyter with `train.csv` in the same directory, then run all cells top to bottom.

 ## Requirements